-The College of Nursing at Sullivan University consists of Practical Nursing, Associate of Science in Nursing, Bridge from Licensed Practical Nursing to Registered Nursing (LPN-RN), and a bridge from Registered Nursing to Bachelor’s of Science in Nursing (RN-BSN).
+The College of Nursing at Sullivan University consists of Practical Nursing, Associate of Science in Nursing, and a bridge from Licensed Practical Nursing to Registered Nursing (LPN-RN).
 The earliest program dates back to the late seventies.
 Aside from its lengthy history, what makes the College of Nursing unique is its proximity to several major hospitals, its accelerated programs, and its smaller class sizes, which equate to more hands-on training and one-on-one time with professors for each student.

 Nursing is one of the most respected professions, and it provides the opportunity to care for others.
 After graduation, pre-licensure programs require a certification exam in order to practice as licensed professionals in their respective fields.
 Many new graduates from nursing programs will find careers in acute care or a long-term care facility.
 Others may go into psychiatric facilities, obstetrics, emergency rooms, pediatrics, or ICUs.
 Nurses can also continue their education with certifications in various specialties.

 Get More Information